tspannhw/ClouderaPublicCloudCDFWorkshop/Labs1and2.md

 Set "Batch Size" to 1000 (or more if you wish)

+Click into Record Reader -> that will bring you into Controller Services.

+Edit SchemaAwareAvroReader and set "Schema Access Strategy" to "HWX Content-Encoded Schema Reference" and Schema Registry to your existing Schema Registry then click Ok.
+Start this reader with the lighting bolt.

+Click into HBase Client Service, set Hadoop Configuration Files to /tmp/hbase/hbase-site.xml,/tmp/hbase/core-site.xml

+Set your Kerberos Principal to your account name / machine user name.

+Set your Kerberos Password to that password for that account.   ie. Workload password.

+Hit Apply and the HBase service will validate.
+You can now click the ligthing bolt to start it.
+If things are taking too long for the lightning bolt to appear, click out of the controller and go back in.

 Add a RetryFlowFile processor and connect PutHBaseRecord's failure to it.

 For RetryFlowFile send failure and retries_exceeeded to a Funnel or a LogAttribute.
 Finally for the retry, connect that to PutHBaseRecord.